 “Hard times require furious dancing” so wrote Alice Walker.
-Flamenco fits this purpose the way chocolate chips melt into discovering the meaning of life inside a banana bread pudding.
+Flamenco fits this purpose the way red shoes fit a frilly skirt.
 And so, I danced and danced and danced.
-Feet stomping, finger snaping, hands windmil swirving, gusto all abound.
+Feet stomping, finger snapping, hands windmill swerving, gusto all abound.

 What happens when the hard times are over?

 As it happens, I am going through a phase of quiet happiness.
-For no particular reason, with no specialeness involved, warm honey milk flows through my vains.
+For no particular reason, with no specialness involved.
 A sense of contentment.
-I find myself delighting hystericaly in simple things.
+I find myself delighting hysterically in simple things.
 A cup of coffee.
-A good night sleep.
-A walk in the forrest.
-I am not obliviouse to heart break wind blowing in my face.
-Bizarly, I feel self contained.
-Like I am deep diving in an ocean, all the rest is mupheled noise.
+A good night’s sleep.
+A stroll in the forest.
+Bizarrely, I feel self contained.
+Like I am deep diving in an ocean, all the rest is muffled noise.
 Mere mumbelings.
 I struggle to pay attention.

-On May 12 I will be participating in a flamenco show at Waterfront Theater on Granville Island.
-I am dancing the saddest most profound form.
 It is a mystery.
-I search for clues in the four corners of my routine.
+I search for clues in the four corners of my daily life.

 Flamenco conversation with my son #1

 My three children are busy baking cookies in the kitchen.
-I have been banished from my territory.
-I sit on the couch reading a book delighting in their chatter and laughter.
+I have been banished from the territory.
+I sit on the couch reading a book delighting in their chatter.
 On the edge of the conversation I hear an occurrence of bad language.
-A four letter word.
-Uttered by my son in jest.
 Mothering instincts leap in like a panther.
-I register my objection.
+I registered my objection.

 – Hey!
 Hey! language!
 If you use words like that I will take away your video games.

 – That is not fair.